-Obj ective Activities / purpose esults Develop a revised budget process which incorporates real per-student/study programme costs, government HE financing priorities and policies, and assistance to optimising university study-programme costs, supported by the university full-costing computer programme [15/11] 1 st MoE/MoF Budget Costing Training Session University Cantons) (all Attended by MoEs & MoFs all university Cantons except Sarajevo 1 Ministries updated on university progress Ministries agreed to go ahead and develop an output-based budget step based on perstudent/study programme costs Ministries agreed to request unit-cost data in principle Agreement to do the second workshop as a series of individual Training Sessions with each Canton with a University.
-2 [Planned 05/12 - rescheduled for Jan/Feb 2014] 2nd N Budget Costing Training Session (all University Canton and all FBiH universities) 3 [01/11] Presentation and discussion with Coordination Ministers of Education FBiH Outline of budget improvement proposals Briefing on support decisions needed Attended by Federal Minister of Ed, Tuzla and Zenica Ministers of Ed.
+Obj ective Activities / purpose Results Develop a revised budget process which incorporates real per-student/study programme costs, government HE financing priorities and policies, and assistance to optimising university study-programme costs, supported by the university full-costing computer programme [15/11] 1st MoE/MoF Budget Costing Training Sessi University Cantons) Attended by MoEs & MoFs all university Cantons except Sarajevo Ministries updated on university progress Ministries agreed to go ahead and develop an 1 Winistries agreed to go anead and develop an output-based budget step based on perstudent/study programme costs Ministries agreed to request unit-cost data in principle Agreement to do the second workshop as a series of individual Training Sessions with each Canton with a University.
+2 [Planned 05/12 - rescheduled for Jan/Feb 2014] 2nd Budget Costing Training Session (all University Canta and all FBiH universities) ons, the second round was scheduled as a series of individual events for Tuzla, Zenica, Bihac, and Mostar for December.
+These had to be rescheduled for January/February because finance staff were unavailable owing to end-of-financial year commitments.
+3 [01/11] Presentation and discussion with Coordinat Ministers of Education FBiH Outline of budget improvement proposals Briefing on support decisions needed Attended by Federal Minister of Ed, Tuzla and Zenica Ministers of Ed.
 Expressions of strong support and importance both of project and approach.
-(Subsequently supported by Min. of Ed Tuzla and Zenica instructions to staff) 4 [27 th January] 2nd Workshop with Zenica MoE and Mo and Zenica University Agreement on enrolment and budget consultation processes Training in use of planning module as the basis of consultation between university and ministries Agreement on expanding coverage of perstudent/study programme costing and obligatory annual submission of these unit costs 5 [4 th Feb] 2 nd Workshop with Tuzla MoE and MoF and Tuniversity uzla Tuzla University is unwilling to hold this workshop.
-It has to be assumed that the activity has low priority for the university leadership.
-6 [14 th Feb] 2 nd Workshop with Bihac MoE and MoF and Bihac University • The project has not yet been able to achieve adequate participation from Bihac university and the Canton government.
+(Subsequently supported by Min. of Ed Tuzla and Zenica instructions to staff) 4 [27 th January] 2nd Workshop with Zenica MoE and M and Zenica University Agreement on enrolment and budget consultation processes Training in use of planning module as the basis of consultation between university and ministries Agreement on expanding coverage of per- student/study programme costing and obligatory annual submission of these unit costs 5 [4 th Feb] 2 nd Workshop with Tuzla MoE and MoF and University Tuzla Tuzla University is unwilling to hold thisworkshop.
+It has to be assumed that the activity haslow priority for the university leadership.
+6 [14 th Feb] 2 nd Workshop with Bihac MoE and MoF ar Bihac University adequate participation from Bihac university and the Canton government.
 It also appears that internally, there is inadequate agreement from Faculty Deans to pursue per-student/study programme costing.
 Therefore, this workshop will probably not take place.
-7 [20th Feb] Project Final Conference Presentation of ABC in universities and ministries, a its application in the sector so far, (revised budget Summary of state of implementation and agreement Recommendations and action-steps for implementation in the next budget cycle planning process, HEA, internal financial distribution, study programme efficiency, etc.) Recommendations for steps needed to complete a unit-costing foundation for HE 8 [Planned] Briefing for the Conference of Ministers of Education BiH No briefing was possible before the end of the project because the Conference did not meet.
+7 [20th Feb] Project Final Conference Presentation of ABC in universities and ministries, its application in the sector so far, (revised budget Summary of state of implementation and agreement Recommendations and action-steps for implementation in the next budget cycle planning process, HEA, internal financial distribution, study programme efficiency, etc.) Recommendations for steps needed to complete a unit-costing foundation for HE Q [Planned] Briefing for the Conference of Ministers of Education BiH No briefing was possible before the end of the project because the Conference did not meet.
 Explanation of UCA and budget planning objectives Presentation of the legal principle and Agreement